 Scenario 4: Forgot Username

 Did you forget your Google username?
 Go to the user recovery email link and get the details of the username from the “Find your email” section.

-You will have to enter your first and last name associated with the account.
+- Enter your first and last name as associated with the primary account.

-The verification code will be sent to a recovery email address.
+- The verification code will be sent to a recovery email address.
 Use it to retrieve your username.